 Rich and decadent Chocolate Peppermint Mousse Pie is the holiday dessert of your dreams!
 A creamy nutella mousse filling is served over a chocolate hazelnut crust with a crushed candy cane topping.
-Every bite is better than the last!

 Why This Recipe is Best